-As we begun to scratch the surface, it was evident all was not well beneath the shiny white paint of our Mustang coupe.
+As we begun to scratch the surface, it was evident all was not well beneath the shiny white exterior of our Mustang coupe.

 By the time I had reached bare metal, panel by panel, I was confronted with bent, buckled and rusty body parts that were good for nothing but the tip.
 Before I had even a third of the car uncovered I realized I was in over my depth.
 The job required someone with skills beyond my rudimentary grasp of panel work.
 A work colleague had an acquaintance that ‘paints cars,’ and took me to meet him.